 If you feel confident in your sales team and you see that they have no trouble achieving their sales quotas, think about implementing a flexible schedule.

-There’s often no reason why your sales team should be working 9 to 5.
+There’s often no reason why your sales team should be working 9 to 5 (especially if they work on inside sales).
 If someone is making good progress on their sales quota, they should be allowed to leave earlier or come to the office later if needed.